SteveBarnett/human-centred/_more-accessible-products-actions/understand-the-pros-and-cons/be-ready-for-objections.md

 - **Other things are higher priority.**
 - **It's third party software / someone else's responsibility** (even though it's on our site)
 - **Other sites aren't accessible, so why should we be?**
+- **It's time-consuming**.
+Counter “we don’t have time to cater to special needs” by focusing on the core human need.